shundhammer/huha-linux-tips/doc/war-thunder-tips.md

 License: GNU Free Documentation License

+## Update 2020-11-19:

+As of today with version 2.1.0.36, War Thunder is now back to working again for me.

+Thanks to everybody involved; and _many_ thanks to the continued Linux support by the Gajin developers!

-## Problem
+## Problem (now fixed)

-With the November 17, 2020 update _New Power_, War Thunder doesn't run anymore
+With the November 17, 2020 update _New Power_, War Thunder didn't run anymore
 on (some?)
-Linux systems: After hitting the "Play" button from the game launcher, all you get is a black screen.
+Linux systems: After hitting the "Play" button from the game launcher, all you got was a black screen.

-## Workaround
+## Workaround (no longer necessary)

 ### Overview